kaleb22/angular-jornada-milhas/README.md

 - Route guards to functional routes in order to restric access to certain features.
 - Interceptors - how to manipulate HTTP requests in an effient way and error handling.
 - Search, filter and get data fom API in an effient way.
-- Lazy loading to improve performance
+- Lazy loading to improve performance.
+- New control flow syntax (if, for).

 ### Prerequisit to run locally